eliooses/BTCards/README.md

-# BTCards
+# decentradexchange
-A full list of cryptocurrencies virtual and physical debit cards.
+A full list of decentralized exchanges of cryptocurrencies and tokens

 | Exchange | URL | Status |
 | ------------- |:-------------:|:-------------:|